17 October 2018 Update

 Want to know more?

-What about Victor Lagasse and Alice Myers and Harry Lagasse… and Anna Campbell.
+What about Victor Lagasse and his wife Alice Myers and Harry Lagasse… and his wife Anna Campbell.

-Harry is in this picture with his little baby boy Gerard.
+Harry Lagasse is on this picture with his little baby boy Gerard.

-Harry would have a second son, Lawrence.
+Harry Lagasse would have a second son, Lawrence.
 I will tell you more about him next time.

 As I said, it never stops when you are searching for your roots, but I could never have imagined that I would find someone whose name was also Dennis…